deepset-ai/haystack/README.md

 ## Quickstart

 Haystack is built around the concept of pipelines.
 A pipeline is a powerful structure that performs an NLP task.
 It's made up of components connected together.
-For example, you can connect a `Retriever`, and a `PromptNode` to build a Generative Question Answering pipeline that uses your own data.
+For example, you can connect a `Retriever` and a `PromptNode` to build a Generative Question Answering pipeline that uses your own data.

 Try out how Haystack answers questions about Game of Thrones using the Retrieval Augmented Generation (RAG) approach 👇